 Check for a pest infestation

 If you notice the pearls on your plant starting to turn yellow or there is some kind of residue on your plant then pests might be the problem.
 These plants are susceptible to an aphid or spider mite infestation.
 Use a magnifying glass to try and spot any pests on the pearls.
 Look closely where the pearls and stems meet as that’s where they like to hang out.

 Over time pests can suck on the leaves of your plant, suffocating them which slowly kills your String of Pearls.
 If you spot a pest infestation the first thing you need to do is isolate your plant from any others in the room.
 Make sure it is at least 1 metre away from any other plants as pests can spread if the leaves are close.
 Then you want to wash down your plant and treat with an insecticidal spray.

 If you have caught the issue relatively early then you should be able to curb the infestation and revive your plant.
 However, pests can very quickly cause your plant to die so act quickly!

 Those are the most common reasons why your String of Pearls plant is dying.
-If you want to learn more about looking after your plant then check out our String of Pearls care guide or our downloadable ebook for everything you need to know about caring for houseplants.
+If you want to learn more about looking after your plant then check out our String of Pearls care guide.